 In South Africa, World Radio Day is commemorated primarily through special broadcasts and thematic programmes dedicated to highlighting the importance and impact of radio.
 Radio stations, from community-based to national platforms, engage in a range of activities designed to promote radio as a tool for fostering social cohesion and democratic participation.
 Observing World Radio Day thus helps showcase radio's enduring significance and potency in shaping South Africa's socio-political landscape.
 World Radio Day unfolds annually on the 13th of February, marking the establishment of the United Nations Radio in 1946.

-Facts about World Radio Day
+Top 10 Facts for 2026 World Radio Day in South Africa

 In the News and Trending in South Africa for World Radio Day